|

 Detailed Biography

-William Lawrence STEPHENSON
+William L STEPHENSON

-The only Briton on the original team, Bill is credited with turning the five-and-ten into "Woolies".
-He took FWW to the top of the stock market.
-Director 1909-23, MD 1923-31.
-Chairman 1931-1947.
+The sole Briton on the team, Bill shaped the 5 & 10¢ into "Woolies".
+He took it to the top of the UK market.
+Director 1909-23, MD 1923-31, Chairman 1931-1947.

 Detailed Biography